 On May 15, 2015, we and Mayne Pharma, along with Mr. Virca and Dr. O'Donnell consummated a series of related transactions to fulfill certain conditions of the Supply and License Agreement.
 In connection therewith, we and Mayne Pharma entered into a Second Amended and Restated Supply and License Agreement.
 In addition, on May 15, 2015, we entered into a Securities Purchase Agreement with Mayne Pharma (which we refer to as the 2015 Mayne Purchase Agreement).
-Pursuant to the terms of the 2015 Mayne Purchase Agreement, in consideration of Mayne Pharma's investment of \$2.5 million in our company we issued to Mayne Pharma (i) 33,333,333 shares of our common stock and (ii) a warrant to purchase 33,333,333 shares of our common stock.
+Pursuant to the terms of the 2015 Mayne Purchase Agreement, we issued to Mayne Pharma (i) 33,333,333 shares of our common stock and (ii) a warrant to purchase 33,333,333 shares of our common stock.
 Such warrant has an exercise price of \$0.075 per share and may be exercised at any time, from time to time, by Mayne Pharma prior to the expiration on May 15, 2020.
-As a result of the 2015 Mayne Purchase Agreement, Mayne Pharma owns approximately 51.1% of our equity securities on a fully diluted basis.
+As a result of the 2015 Mayne Purchase Agreement, Mayne Pharma owned approximately 51.1% of our equity securities on a fully diluted basis immediately following consummation of the offering.
 See "Certain Relationships and Related Party Transactions" for further information.